DannyPX/FishOnTools/docs/tools/character/variant.md

 </table>

 ## Albino Chance
 Albino chance is the chance to catch a albino fish.
-Currently the shard for it has no use.
+Currently the shard for it is only used for Ivory RX rod parts(See [wiki](https://wiki.fishonmc.net/wiki/List_Of_Rod_Parts)).
 Base albino chance is 1/5000.

 The formula for albino chance is: